FundersClub/fire/README.md

 # fire

 A bot that creates GitHub Issues via email.
 Read more at https://fire.fundersclub.com/.

-To try it, send an email to fire-test@fire.fundersclub.com and check out https://github.com/FundersClub/fire-test/issues/
+To try it out, send an email to fire-test@fire.fundersclub.com and take a look at https://github.com/FundersClub/fire-test/issues

 ### To get set up:
 ```